Monday, May 25, 2026

 Cousins Lunch

 Claire and her cousins, Glenda from Cohuna and Valerie from Trafalgar had one of their occasional catchups yesterday.
-They meetup at Southern Cross Station as the VLine trains and the country busses all terminate there.
+They meetup at Southern Cross Station as the VLine trains and the country buses all terminate there.

 They have lunch in a very pleasant pub across from the station and on this occasion, Barry and I were invited along for the ride.